core-wg/href/draft-ietf-core-href.md

 The unprocessable CRI is treated as an opaque identifier that is distinct from all processable CRIs, and distinct from all unprocessable CRIs with different CBOR representations.
-It is up to implementation whether unprocessable CRIs with identical representations are treated as identical to each other or not.
+It is up to the implementation whether unprocessable CRIs with identical representations are treated as identical to each other or not.
 Unprocessable CRIs cannot be dereferenced, and it is an error to query any of their components.